gomorpheus/morpheus-docs/tools/self-service.rst

 - **VISIBILITY:** Set to private to keep the catalog item available only to users in the current Tenant.
 Master Tenant administrators may set catalog items to public to make them viewable and usable by Subtenant users
 - **LOGO:** Select or upload a logo to be associated with this catalog item
 - **BLUEPRINT:** Select a pre-configured Blueprint (Provisioning > Blueprints) to associate with this catalog item
 - **APP SPEC:** Inject override Blueprint spec here if desired.
-Currently this only supports YAML format
+Currently this only supports YAML format.
 - **OPTION TYPES:** If desired, select Option Types to present users with mandatory or optional selections prior to provisioning

+  .. note:: App spec custom option variables should be single quoted in YAML: ``cloud: '<%= customOption.cloud %>'``

 Once done, click :guilabel:`SAVE CHANGES`

+|

 Editing and Deleting from the Self Service Catalog
 --------------------------------------------------